mgolebiowski95/flatframelayout/README.md

 # flatframelayout
-FlatFrameLayout is writen based on https://github.com/hoang8f/android-flat-button ,but is a layout.
+FlatFrameLayout is writen based on https://github.com/hoang8f/android-flat-button, but is a layout.
 You can put whatever you want in it.

 ## Installation